The UK Research Councils (RCUK) offer some of the most generous funding for PhD study in England, Scotland, Wales and Northern Ireland.

 Individual Research Councils may also offer other funding mechanisms in addition to CASE studentships and Collaborative Doctoral Awards.

-In most cases the application for funding will be separate to your application for a PhD place.
 First you’ll need to be accepted for a PhD at a university with funding.
 You can then apply for one of that university’s Research Council studentships.

 If your application is successful you will receive funding for your PhD.
 If not, you will still be accepted for study at the university, but will need to find an alternative source of doctoral funding.